The Meaning of Obrigado – Saying Thank You in Portuguese

 De nada

-8 Ways to Say You Are Welcome in Portuguese
+- Read 8 Ways to Say You’re Welcome

-Learn more!
-Watch 10 ways to say “You’re Welcome” in European Portuguese (impress the natives).
+- Watch 10 ways to say “You’re Welcome” in European Portuguese (impress the natives)

 The evolution of this word shows the continuous adaptation and reinvention within the Portuguese language.
 Additionally, there are many ways to say thank you in Portuguese, whether in the European or Brazilian variant.
 Besides, you must also learn how to respond when someone thanks you.